postmanlabs/labs-docs/v6/enterprise/audit_logs.md

 warning: false
 ---

-Audit logs is an Enterprise-only feature that lists important team events.
+Audit logs is an Enterprise-only feature, that lists important team events.
 An admin can review audit logs to determine:

 * When users were added to the team.
 * When users received an invitation to a team.